isBatak/tailwind-to-chakra-ui-converter/README.md

-# tailwind-to-chakra-ui-converter
+# Welcome to Chakra UI!

-Created with CodeSandbox
+This Chakra UI template is set up with TypeScript and Next JS.